Welcome to W.O.A.!

 What Should I Bring?

 Students will most likely be bringing the items needed for their trip to college.
 More specific items, such as sleeping bags and backpacks, are available for a small rental fee if you cannot bring your own.
-Once accepted, you will receive a packet detailing your trip and the items you will need to bring.
+Once accepted, you will receive an electronic packet detailing your trip and the items you will need to bring.

 Student and Faculty Leaders

-- Colorado River Canoeing (2 Trips)
+- American River Rafting (2 trips)

 - L.A.
-Civic Engagement (Urban Based)
+Urban Engagement

 - Santa Barbara Multi-Sport

 - Table Mountain Camping